 For example, a travel company might give less credit to a banner ad that raises awareness while giving more credit to an Instagram ad if it leads directly to a booking.
 This approach helps businesses track their marketing efforts in a way that aligns with their goals.

-Each of the seven marketing attribution models we’ve just discussed focuses on different stages or touchpoints in the customer journey.
+Each of the marketing attribution models we’ve just discussed focuses on different stages or touchpoints in the customer journey.
 And, often, they do it within a single channel.
 The modern marketing environment is quite dynamic, and a customer can interact with a brand through multiple touchpoints during one customer journey, both online and offline.

 Understanding cross-channel attribution gives marketers a clearer picture of how different touchpoints work together, but the question remains - which attribution model is right for your business?